blazium-engine/blazium-docs/contributing/development/debugging/vulkan/vulkan_validation_layers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Linked validation layers are automatically loaded and enabled in Android debug builds.
-You can use Godot's :ref:`doc_one-click_deploy` feature to quickly test your project with the validation layers enabled.
+You can use Blazium's :ref:`doc_one-click_deploy` feature to quickly test your project with the validation layers enabled.